ebeauce/earthquake_detection_EB_et_al_2019/README.md

 # earthquake_detection_EB_et_al_2019
 Codes used in the earthquake detection and location method presented in Beauce et al. 2019.
 A real data example is also provided.<br/>

+# Prerequirements:

+Template matching is done using the software Fast Matched Filter (FMF, Beaucé et al 2017, doi: [10.1785/0220170181](https://doi.org/10.1785/0220170181)), which is available at [https://github.com/beridel/fast_matched_filter](https://github.com/beridel/fast_matched_filter). cf. the [documentation](https://ebeauce.github.io/FMF_documentation/) to properly install FMF.<br/>

+To compile both FMF and the codes provided here, you will need a C compiler and the cuda compiler nvcc if you wish to use the GPU codes.
+For example, gcc 4.8.5 (C compiler) with the tools from cuda 7.5 are known to work well.

 # Procedure to follow:

 - Download the repository.<br/>